 5. Nikita Koloff Unifies the National Title and the US Title (1986)

 Wahoo McDaniel won the National Title from Tully Blanchard a few months before to everyone’s delight (Tully was mucho hated), but it was never stipulated which belt between the two held more prominence.
 A match was made to unify the two, and Nikita won, absorbing the National Title and keeping the name of the NWA’s secondary title as the US Belt.
-He also further cemented his status as a top heel and a future threat to any belt holder in the NWA.
+He further cemented his status as a top heel and a future threat to any NWA belt holder.